Company D,

 "Here is what I can remember about the unit:

 I checked my military medical records, I was in Co.
 B. On the way from the repo depot from Germany, there had been a bad ice storm, about two or three inches.
-We ended up camped out with a Transportation Co, near Metz, France, that night.
+We ended up camped out with a transportation company, near Metz, France, that night.
 A few of us decided to go into town and check out France, as I remember we all had Ft.
 Hood patches on our left sleeve.

 The next morning I had my first hangover in Europe.
 Got to the 97th the next day.
 A couple days later, they had me using a shovel and it was raining, a Lt. walked by so I asked him if the company needed a welder, he took my hand and took me to the CO, he asked me if I had any problem working with a colored soldier, of course I didn't.
 They took me to the little welding shop and I met my new boss.
 He said that is your chair, there are the girly books and here is the whisky.
 I was back in Korea!
 Home away from home.